numberly/flask-stupe/README.rst

 *a.k.a. « Flask on steroids »*

-An opinionated Flask extension designed by and for web developers to reduce boilerplate code when working with Marshmallow, MongoDB and/or JSON.
+An opinionated Flask_ extension designed by and for web developers to reduce boilerplate code when working with Marshmallow_, MongoDB_ and/or JSON.

 Documentation: https://flask-stupe.readthedocs.io